32" x 24"

 The subtle range of colors of these trees and their reflections in this little pond caught my attention.
-Often fall colors can be gaudy in their dramatic contrasts, but there was a peaceful softness to this scene created by the blending of a range of muted colors and by the fine twigs of the shrubs.
+Autumn colors can be gaudy in their dramatic contrasts.
+But there was a peaceful softness to this scene created by the blending of a range of muted colors and by the fine twigs of the shrubs.

 Sugar maples can turn a range of colors from yellow through orange and red but often at each site the trees display similar colors because they are all subjected to the same temperature changes and sun.
 But in this place every tree seemed to be a different color.
 The answer may in genetic differences or their proximity to water.
 Flooding will stress trees and stress can affect the color of the leaves.
 A few feet above the bank may make a huge difference to a tree.